 Mental health is considered by many to be more difficult to take care of than physical health, as a person’s mental wellbeing can easily be affected by certain traumatic or stressful events in their lives.
 Having a bad day is often inevitable, and the ability of a person to cope with these troublesome or problematic times in their life could often vary, with some reacting violently while others more calmly.
 Those who may not be able to cope with bad days very well often have underlying problems with their mental health, and these complications are often caused by factors they have experienced during childhood or even in adulthood.
 Here are the factors that can affect mental health.

 Abuse can have lasting effects on a person, especially if the abuser is a part of the family.
 Being abused by someone close to you may make you feel afraid to trust anyone, as you believe that even your closest family members or friends can harm you.
-By being subjected to abuse, you will often feel powerless and unsafe at home or outside, and these feelings would lead to serious mental disorders like anxiety, depression, and bipolar disorder.
+By being subjected to abuse, you will often feel powerless and unsafe at home or outside, and these feelings would lead to serious mental disorders like anxiety, depression, and mood affective disorder.
 Abuse usually comes in a variety of forms, including physical, mental, and verbal.

 Losing someone you love and care about is heartbreaking, and some people can’t get over the heartbreak even after years of their loved one’s passing.
 The grief that they experience may never go away, and their sadness can often latch on to other events in their life, even if those events are supposed to be happy.
 Because of the unending sadness, most people suffering from grief and loss eventually develop depression.